 - set it in the hole in the special top bar

-- this special top bar is placed close to the cluster when the weather is cool
+- place this top bar close to the cluster in cold weather

 There’s no need to open the hive when feeding this way.
-Just replace the empty 2 liter bottle with a full one.
-This approach is used by commercial migratory beekeepers and some queen rearers using standard equipment.
+Just replace the empty bottle with a full one.
+Commercial migratory beekeepers and some queen rearers feed through a migratory covery, using this method.

-- a plastic ziploc type baggie is loosely filled with syrup
+- loosely fill a plastic ziploc type baggie with syrup

-- lay the baggie inside the tbh near the comb
+- lay the baggie inside the top bar hive near the comb

 - cut several slits in the top of the baggie